 For bench mounting the 2A weighed approximately 360 lbs - the 2B 500 lbs and the 2C (a comparatively rare and much more massive model stand fitted with a heftier main column, longer and wider table with a feeds gearbox and only supplied on a heavy cast-iron stand), weighing in at nearly half a ton.

 One important and desirable accessory was the vertical head, by which means any ordinary horizontal model from the 2A onwards could be transformed into a very much more useful vertical and (when equipped with the optional swivelling table) a "Universal" model.
 The vertical head slotted into the same dovetail as the overarm and, being rather short of clearance as standard, could easily be raised in height by using a suitable raiser block with dovetails top and bottom.
 Three distinctly different versions of the head were manufactured: the first (Mk.
-1) was an expensive-to-produce unit that mounted an enclosed bevel box at the back that turned the drive through ninety degrees - from where it was taken by an exposed V-belt forwards to the spindle; the Mk.
+1), was an expensive-to-produce unit that mounted an enclosed bevel box at the back that turned the drive through ninety degrees - from where it was taken by an exposed V-belt forwards to the spindle; the Mk.
 2 had its drive completely enclosed within the body but unfortunately, like the first, had no quill feed.
 The Mk.
-3 version (and by far the most eagerly sought after) was a beautifully constructed unit that incorporated both a fine down feed through worm-and-wheel gearing and a quick-action rack-and-pinion driven drilling feed.
+3 version (and by far the most eagerly sought after) was a beautifully constructed unit that incorporated both a fine down-feed through worm-and-wheel gearing and a quick-action, rack-and-pinion driven drilling feed by a handle.
 The change from one type of feed to the other was through an all-metal cone clutch that, if properly set up, could be flicked into and out of engagement with just light finger pressure.
 The very first versions of this head had two horizontal slots across the bottom of the casting - one closed down by a nut and bolt to set the quill-to-bore clearance, the other equipped with a ball-ended handle to provide a means of locking the quill in the desired position.
 A picture the only known head of this type can be seen on this page.

 As a point of interest, when a Centec is changed from horizontal to vertical drive the spindle will, unless the motor is fitted with a reversing switch, turn in the wrong direction.

 While a table power-feed assembly was standard on the 2C it was an option on the 2A and 2B; when fitted four rates of feed were provided: 0.65, 1.19, 2.18 and 4 inches per minute each selected by combining any two from four pick-off gears stored under a cover on the right-hand end of the table.
 All later Centec millers had large, easily gripped, chrome-plated "balanced" handles on their table feed screws and clearly engraved, angled-faced micrometer dials.
 Early table feed screws were 1/2" x 10 t.p.i. square thread, later changed to a more robust and longer-lasting 5/8" x 10. t.p.i. - though the thread remained square.
 Feed-screw nuts on tables fitted with the quick-action, rack-and-pinion lever-operated feed were of the "half" type and, being pivoted and fitted with a cast-in handle, could be quickly dropped into and out of mesh.
-The quick-feed attachment on early models was relatively crude and used a pinion gear with a tapered end onto which fitted a handle with its mounting boss bored with a matching taper - so allowing the operator to set it's position, or leave it loose and hanging down when not in use.
-A much improved version, with a circular face ratchet tightened by a knurled ring, was eventually to replace it.
+The quick-feed attachment on early models was relatively crude and used a pinion gear with a tapered end onto which fitted a handle with its mounting boss bored with a matching taper - so allowing the operator to set its position, or leave it loose and hanging down when not in use.
+A much-improved version, with a circular face ratchet tightened by a knurled ring, was eventually to replace it.

 Besides longer tables, the 2B and 2C Models both had a more robust knee, with a front rather than side-mounted operating handle, and a wider cross slide.
 Because the 2C was intended for heavier work and more rapid rates of metal removal, the top of the main column was machined with a wider dovetail to accept a much heaver overarm.
 As a consequence, in order to allow the standard vertical head to be fitted, the makers supplied a step-down adaptor plate - a fitting that was thick enough to give the effect of a small raiser block.
 Although most types of Centec are found fitted to underdrive stands, the 2A was also available as a bench model with a motor mounting provided in the form of 4 raised T-slots cast into the right-hand face of the main body.